 In the New Testament, understandings of priesthood relate to "the priesthood of the body of believers, rather than the priesthood of every believer, ... which stresses the inter-dependence of believers."46 In Methodism this has traditionally been expressed through the doctrine of the priesthood of all believers.
 Priesthood is an important biblical concept.
 Although Methodists sometimes struggle with the language of 'priesthood', it has been central in Methodist thinking and practice because it relates to the shared ministry of the whole faith community.
 Priesthood incorporates the activities of drawing near to God, worshipping, offering and undertaking a representative role between God and humanity.
 It implies a turning towards God in worship and a turning towards the world in witness and service.
 The two movements can be embodied and expressed in many different activities, but both are always necessary.
 Jesus is the unique priest of the new covenant instituted by his sacrifice for the sake of all people.
-Through God's grace and actions in Jesus, those who believe share in the "privilege and responsibility of direct access to God" 47 and are called to pray for all, "to express by their lives the fact that they have been named a 'royal priesthood', offering themselves as a living sacrifice, holy and acceptable to God (Romans 12:1)".
-48 Intercession is therefore an
+Through God's grace and actions in Jesus, those who believe share in the "privilege and responsibility of direct access to God" 47 and are called to pray for all, "to express by their lives the fact that they have been

-44 "The ministry of the people of God in the world is both the primary and the normative ministry of the Church."
-The Methodist Church, Called to Love and Praise, 1999, 4.5.4; Methodist Conference Agenda, 1990, the Ministry of the People of God in the World, pp.539

-45 Methodist Conference Agenda, 1990, the Ministry of the People of God in the World, p.560, Resolution 2 aspect of the daily life of the whole body of Christ as members of the Church offer thanks and intercede for the world through prayer, service, and action.
-In the New Testament, understandings of priesthood relate to "the priesthood of the body of believers, rather than the priesthood of every believer, ... which stresses the interdependence of believers."
-49-The Methodist Church therefore believes:
+^{44 &}quot;The ministry of the people of God in the world is both the primary and the normative ministry of the Church."
+The Methodist Church, 1999, Called to Love and Praise, 4.5.4; Methodist Conference Agenda, 1990, the Ministry of the People of God in the World, pp.539 named a 'royal priesthood', offering themselves as a living sacrifice, holy and acceptable to God (Romans 12:1)".48 Intercession is therefore an aspect of the daily life of the whole body of Christ as members of the Church offer thanks and intercede for the world through prayer, service, and action.
+In the New-Testament, understandings of priesthood relate to "the priesthood of the body of believers, rather than the priesthood of every believer, ... which stresses the inter-dependence of believers."49 The Methodist Church therefore believes: